Student Climate Commons

 - Bookings 13 11 02

-This event, co-designed with students, addresses a key conundrum – how to teach the critical content around climate change and it’s impacts while supporting young people to process the worry and grief this may evoke.
+This event, co-designed with students, addresses a key conundrum – how to teach the critical content around climate change and its impacts while supporting young people to process the worry and grief this may evoke.

 Students will experience